What is the average credit card interest rate? - Cardratings.com

 Impact of credit score on credit card interest rates

-A big factor that determines the interest rate different customers pay is credit score.
+A big factor that determines the interest rate different customers pay is their credit score.
 Again, credit card companies charge higher interest rates to make up for higher risk.
 So, customers with low credit scores tend to pay higher interest rates.

 You’ve probably noticed that many credit cards advertise a range of rates, from low to high.
 These generally represent the difference between the best rates they offer customers with excellent credit and the higher rates given to people with weaker credit.